 - Fruit muffins

-I would love to hear your ideas for being frugal in the kitchen.
-What recipes do you use to use up vegies or leftovers?
+I would love to hear your ideas for saving money in the kitchen.
+What recipes do you use to use up vegetables or leftovers?
 How do you involve your children in the kitchen and cooking?